Haemophilia in European royalty: Type of haemophilia discovered

-Because the last known descendant of Queen Victoria with haemophilia died in the 1940s, the exact type of haemophilia found in this family remained unknown until 2009.
-Using genetic analysis of the remains of the assassinated Romanov dynasty, and specifically Tsarevich Alexei, Rogaev et al. were able to determine that the "Royal Disease" is actually haemophilia B. Specifically, they found a single-nucleotide change in the gene for clotting Factor IX that causes incorrect RNA splicing and produces a truncated, nonfunctional protein.
+Because the last known descendant of Queen Victoria with haemophilia died a few months before the end of WWII, in 1945, the exact type of haemophilia found in this family remained unknown until 2009.
+Using genetic analysis of the remains of the assassinated Romanov dynasty, specifically those of Tsarevich Alexei, Rogaev et al. were able to determine that it was haemophilia B. Specifically, they found a single-nucleotide change in the gene for clotting Factor IX that causes incorrect RNA splicing and produces a truncated, nonfunctional protein.